 2017 North Pole Saturation Study

-DEC is partnering with scientific contractors to perform an air quality saturation study in North Pole.
+DEC partnered with scientific contractors to perform an air quality saturation study in North Pole.
 A saturation study places many air monitors throughout a study area to evaluate the local air quality patterns.
-The purpose of this study is to determine how well the existing air quality monitor at the North Pole Fire Station #3 (NPFS) represents fine particulate matter (PM2.5) levels throughout the local area.
+The purpose of this study was to determine how well the existing air quality monitor at the North Pole Fire Station #3 (NPFS) represents fine particulate matter (PM2.5) levels throughout the local area.

 Purpose and Outcomes:

-The goal of the saturation study is to evaluate the spatial distribution of ambient PM2.5 concentrations across the North Pole area during wintertime air pollution episodes.
-Outcomes of the study will include:
+The goal of the saturation study was to evaluate the spatial distribution of ambient PM2.5 concentrations across the North Pole area during wintertime air pollution episodes.
+Outcomes of the study included:

 - Characterization of ambient PM2.5 concentrations residents are being exposed to beyond the NPFS regulatory site; and

-The study is being conducted on behalf of the Alaska Department of Environmental Conservation and the Fairbanks North Star Borough.
-The State’s contractor, Sierra Research, and T&B Systems will conduct the study.
-The three to four week monitoring phase of the study will collect PM2.5 measurements using 12 stationary monitoring sites and one mobile sniffer vehicle in late January and into February.
-The twelve fixed-site monitors will be placed inside a circle centered at the NPFS site and spanning roughly 2 miles.
-To capture the most representative data of a broad area of North Pole, a sniffer vehicle equipped with a real-time PM2.5 monitor will be used to fill in the gaps between the fixed sites.
-The combination of measurement methods provides a very dense network of sites to directly address and answer questions about small scale variations that may be associated with local sources and microscale phenomena in the region.
+The study was being conducted on behalf of the Alaska Department of Environmental Conservation and the Fairbanks North Star Borough.
+The State’s contractor, Sierra Research, and T&B Systems conducted the study.
+The three week monitoring phase of the study collected PM2.5 measurements using 12 stationary monitoring sites and one mobile sniffer vehicle in February 2017.
+The twelve fixed-site monitors were be placed inside a circle centered at the NPFS site and spanning roughly 2 miles.
+To capture the most representative data of a broad area of North Pole, a sniffer vehicle equipped with a real-time PM2.5 monitor was used to fill in the gaps between the fixed sites.
+The combination of measurement methods provided a very dense network of sites to directly address and answer questions about small scale variations that are associated with local sources and microscale phenomena in the region.

 - Quality Assurance Project Plan (QAPP) (PDF 2.54M)